1960–61 Aston Villa F.C. season

-Aston Villa played the 1960–61 English football season in the Football League First Division.
+The 1960–61 English football season was Aston Villa's 62nd season in The Football League.
+Villa played in the First Division.

-The League Cup was held for the first time in 1960–61 to provide clubs with a new source of income with Aston Villa winning that inaugural year.
-Despite an initial lack of enthusiasm on the part of some other big clubs, the competition became firmly established in the footballing calendar.
-Villa beat Rotherham United 3–2 on aggregate after extra time.
-Rotherham won the first leg 2–0 at Millmoor, their home ground thanks to goals from Alan Kirkman and Barry Webster.
-In the second leg at Villa Park, Harry Burrows and Peter McParland levelled the tie on aggregate and Alan O'Neill scored in extra-time to win the cup.

 In the Second City derby Aston Villa beat Birmingham City 6–2 at Villa Park, Peter McParland, Gerry Hitchens(3), and Alan O’Neill(2) scoring for Villa.
 The away fixture was drawn 1-1.

 There were debuts for Charlie Aitken (561), John Sleeuwenhoek (226), Alan Baker (92), Geoff Sidebottom (70), Alan O'Neill (23), Fred Potter (6), Jimmy McMorran (14), Alfie Hale (5) and Mike Kenning (3).

 League Cup

-The 1960–61 Football League Cup was the inaugural knockout competition for England's top 92 football clubs.
+The League Cup was a knockout competition for England's top 92 football clubs introduced to provide a new source of income.
+The 1960–61 Football League Cup was the inaugural season.
+Five League teams did not compete (Arsenal, Tottenham Hotspur, Sheffield Wednesday, West Bromwich Albion and Wolverhampton Wanderers).
+Despite an initial lack of enthusiasm on the part of some other big clubs, the competition became firmly established in the footballing calendar.

+Villa received a bye to the second round and, on 12 October, beat Huddersfield Town 4–1 at home before a crowd of 17,057.
+On 15 Nov 1960 7,677 watched Preston North End draw 3–3 with travelling Villa.
+The Villains won the home replay 3–1 in front of 15,000.

 The competition ended with the two-legged final almost a year later on 22 August and 5 September 1961.
-The tournament was won by Aston Villa, who beat Rotherham United 3–2 on aggregate after extra time.
+Villa beat Rotherham United 3–2 on aggregate after extra time.
 Rotherham won the first leg 2–0 at Millmoor, their home ground thanks to goals from Alan Kirkman and Barry Webster.
-In the second leg at Villa Park, Harry Burrows and Peter McParland levelled the tie on aggregate and Alan O'Neill scored in extra-time to win the cup for Aston Villa.
+In the second leg at Villa Park, Harry Burrows and Peter McParland levelled the tie on aggregate and Alan O'Neill scored in extra-time to win the cup.

-5 League teams did not compete (Arsenal, Tottenham Hotspur, Sheffield Wednesday, West Bromwich Albion and Wolverhampton Wanderers).
-Villa received a bye to the second round and, on 12 October, beat Huddersfield Town 4–1 at home before a crowd of 17,057.

-On 15-11-1960 7,677 watched Preston North End draw 3–3 with travelling Villa.
-The Villains won the home replay 3–1 in front of 15,000.